Jungle Nama: Plot

 Long ago the Sundarbans were ruled by Dokkhin Rai, a feared spirit who hunted humans.
-The locals of the Sundarbans prayed for protection and in response two powerful beings, Bon Bibi, and her brother Shah Jongoli, arrived from Arabia.
+The locals of the Sundarbans prayed for protection and in response two powerful beings—Bon Bibi, and her brother Shah Jongoli, Muslim victors who had arrived from Arabia—came to their aid.
 Dokkhin Rai was angered by their arrival and ordered an army of ghosts to destroy them, but Bon Bibi and Shah Jongoli were too strong for the army.
-Annoyed at his army’s performance, Dokkhin Rai accepted he could fight them on his own and transformed into his tiger manifestation to scare them off.
+Annoyed at his army's performance, Dokkhin Rai accepted he could fight them on his own and transformed into his tiger manifestation to scare them off.
 However, Bon Bibi and Shah Jongoli fought Dokkhin Rai with immense power and were able to trap him.
 They drew a line and confined Dokkhin Rai to the jungles of the south, at the border of the ocean and the land, where no human would go.

 Much later, Dhona, a rich but greedy merchant, was not content with his wealth so he planned to exploit the southern jungle for honey, wax and wood.
 His equally wealthy brother Mona urged him against the idea insisting that they already had enough wealth, and that it was not worth facing the tigers of the jungle.
-Dhona didn’t listen and insisted Mona accompany him.
+Dhona didn't listen and insisted Mona accompany him.
 Mona refused to go but decided he would help Dhona by acquiring seven ships and a squad of sailors.
 Mona prepared everything but was short one sailor.
 After some thought Dhona realised he could get his poor cousin Dukhey to be his final sailor.

 Dukhey lived in a hut with his frail mother and had struggled to find work.
 Dhona visited Dukhey to convince him to work for him.
 He gave Dukhey some coins for his mother and promised to arrange him a wedding with a beautiful wife.
-Whilst Dukhey was easily convinced his mother, who knew of Dhona’s greed, was more apprehensive and tried to urge Dukhey against it.
+Whilst Dukhey was easily convinced his mother, who knew of Dhona's greed, was more apprehensive and tried to urge Dukhey against it.
 Dukhey was set on going so she pleaded with Dhona not to take him.
-In the end, she couldn’t change Dhona’s mind, but he pledged to protect Dukhey like a son.
+In the end, she couldn't change Dhona's mind, but he pledged to protect Dukhey like a son.
 As Dukhey left home his mother warned him on last time of the dangers of the forest and the tiger Dokkhin Rai and insisted if he was ever in danger to call out a metered rhythmic verse to Bon Bibi.